CGurity/SDA/en/_activities/0202-Data-protection-policies.md

 ### Policies to be developed
 * **Data Protection Policy** to be developed in this activity, abstracts existing content in the following policies described in standardized reference frames:
-* **Data classification policy:** Defines criteria by which the sensitivity level of the information handled is determined, and strategic lines of management of this information at the proposed sensitivity levels.
-It also usually delineates those responsible for managing and safeguarding this piece of information worked on in the organization.
+* **Data classification policy:** Defines the criteria by which the sensitivity level of the information handled is determined, and the general guidelines for managing this information at the proposed sensitivity levels.
+It also usually designates those responsible for managing and safeguarding the information handled by the organization.
 * **Data retention policy:** Defines, among other things, the time the organization can keep certain types of sensitive information, how to dispose of it, when it is removed, in which devices, which security practices should be applied to each type of sensitive information, and how sensitive information is processed according to legal regulations and best practices.
 * **Data access policy:** Defines the pieces of information that can be accessed and manipulated by the different groups of the organization, in order to diminish the possibilities of commitment of the same and to make more efficient the information flow within the processes of the organization.